 Dilli Grey was created in 2015 as an ethical slow fashion brand.
 Its goal as a sustainable company is not only to create great, long-lasting clothing but to ensure that the company is a net positive for the planet and its people.

 Dilli grey was founded back in 2015 by Vickie El-Rayyes After 20+ years in the fashion industry.

 With an early childhood in Hong Kong and the Middle East, Vickie grew up with a constant desire to learn and travel.
 As a modern Silk-Road explorer, Vickie is drawn to the far east which can clearly be seen in Dilli Grey's products.

 Every one of Dilli Grey's items comes from ethically sourced materials, and each item is hand-made by one of their artisan partners based in India.

 Since its inception, sustainability has been at the core of this slow-fashion brand.
-As a Zero-Waste company, they are setting and following multiple industry-wide best practices.
+As a Zero-Waste company, they are setting and following multiple industry-wide best practices including ethical sourcing.
 This ensures that they have the highest positive impact on people with the lowest possible impact on the planet.